 How to Stop Gambling

 Many people want to know how to quit gambling.
 There is so much help for gambling addiction available, whether in the form of medication, therapy for gambling addiction, and rehab for gambling addiction.
 It’s important to recognize that the addiction won’t disappear on its own, and you need outside help to recover.
-Just like any physical illness that requires a trip to the doctor, or a visit to a psychiatrist or therapist, a rehab center will guide you on the path to an addiction-free life.
+Just like any physical illness that requires a trip to the doctor, or a visit to a psychiatrist or therapist, a residential treatment center or intensive outpatient program will guide you on the path to an addiction-free life.

 How to Stop a Gambling Addiction